These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

 B. copying another document without review

-C. rejecting all local input
+C. rejecting all the local input

 SEE ANSWER ✅